-The Recreation Coordinator and the Assistant Recreation Coordinator assigns work in terms of detailed and specific instructions.
+The Assistant Director – Community Center and Assistant Recreation Coordinator (Business Manager) assigns work in terms of detailed and specific instructions.
 The supervisor spot-checks work in progress and upon completion for accuracy, adequacy, and adherences to instructions and established guidelines.

 Guidelines include city and department policies and procedures.
 These guidelines are clear and specific.